Student Performance After RainbowIn high school and beyond, RCS students excel

 The second most common school our graduates attend is Carolina Day School.

 Omega students typically earn awards at their respective high schools for academic achievement.
-In 2018, a Rainbow graduate won the Faculty Prize at the Carolina Day graduation.
+In 2017 and 2018, a Rainbow graduate won the Faculty Prize at the Carolina Day graduation.
 This is a terrific honor.
 This prize is prestigious: all the faculty vote for a student based on character, academics, and service.

 We are so very proud to send Omega students into the world who are accomplished, confident, and creative learners.
 They are prepared to be compassionate leaders in a changing world.
 They think out of the box and are poised to innovate.